 Deleting Shared Settings

-To delete existing shared settings simply click the Delete button (in the Shared Settings box) and choose the settings to delete.
+To delete existing shared settings select Delete from the share icon menu, or click the Delete button (in the Shared Settings menu in the window caption bar, if you are using the Windows10 or Windows10 Dark style) and choose the settings to delete.
 Note that you cannot delete shared settings that are being used, or shared settings that are set to be the default values.

 Renaming Shared Settings

-To rename existing shared settings simply click the Rename button (in the Shared Settings box) and enter the new name to use.
+To rename existing shared settings select Rename from the share icon menu (in the Shared Settings menu in the window caption bar, if you are using the Windows10 or Windows10 Dark style) and enter the new name to use.
 Shared settings names must be unique, and also cannot use the name None.
 Renaming shared settings does not affect which profiles are using the shared settings.